AbdulMoeed-Maan47/Hello-World/README.md

 # Hello-World
-It is my first repository in which I will be sharing the coding I will be doing and exploring the world of coding.
+It is my first GitHub repository in which I will be exploring the world of coding.
+Author - Abdul Moeed